Woman dead, two seriously hurt after incident at rowdy Dunedin student party

 Police and St John were called to the Dundas St property in the student quarter just before midnight after the occupants requested help to shut down a party.

-It is understood the incident took place at a stairwell at a flat known as "The Manor".
+It is understood the incident took place at a stairwell in a flat known as "The Manor".

 When emergency services arrived, a large number of people were in the process of leaving and there were injuries, Otago Coastal Area Commander Marty Gray said.